March 28, 2018

 By Guest Blogger, Lauren Cooper – Forestry Department, Michigan State University

-You’ve heard of carbon.
+You’ve heard of Carbon.
 You’ve heard of emissions.
 What does that have to do with a single cashew tree growing in Africa?

 Carbon analysis is being incorporated at all scales of land use planning in forests, cities, wetlands, and agriculture – including Trees for the Future forest garden projects.
 But why is carbon so important?

 Simply put, carbon is important because of climate change.
 Carbon is one of the most important greenhouse gases (GHGs) contributing to climate change.
 The more GHGs, the warmer our atmosphere gets (as implied by the term “greenhouse”).
 We release GHGs when we burn carbon-based fossil fuels (e.g. oil or gasoline).
-This increases the amount of carbon in the atmosphere because we are pulling this carbon from deep within the earth, where it would be otherwise undisturbed.
-While burning wood or any other carbon based plant matter also releases carbon, it is carbon that is already cycling in our atmosphere and in living things, like trees.
-However, it should be noted that sweeping deforestation across the globe also contributes to climate change because of the dramatic release of high levels of carbon that contributes to heating.
+This increases the amount of Carbon in the atmosphere because we are pulling this carbon from deep within the earth, where it would be otherwise undisturbed.
+While burning wood or any other carbon-based plant matter also releases carbon, it is carbon that is already cycling in our atmosphere and in living things, like trees.
+However, it should be noted that sweeping deforestation across the globe also contributes to climate change because of the dramatic release of high levels of Carbon that contributes to heating.

-Plants take up carbon during photosynthesis and use molecules of carbon to create their physical structures.
+Plants take up Carbon during photosynthesis and use molecules of carbon to create their physical structures.
 In fact, it’s estimated that the average dry weight of a tree is about 50% carbon.
-All living things are made of carbon but trees offer an opportunity to store this carbon for long periods considering their long life-span.
-Further, trees create carbon-rich ecosystems which store carbon in leaves and fine roots that later fall off and become carbon-rich organic matter in litter and soil.
+All living things are made of carbon but trees offer an opportunity to store this Carbon for long periods considering their long life-span.
+Further, trees create carbon-rich ecosystems which store carbon in leaves and fine roots that later fall off and become Carbon-rich organic matter in litter and soil.

 The work of Trees for the Future is improving livelihoods by planting trees for food and other products and providing the support necessary to care for them.
 These projects are improving the lives of individuals through economic development, training, improved nutrition, and increased resilience to market and climate shocks.